AFAgarap/kwta-ensemble/README.md

 k-Winners-Take-All Ensemble Neural Network
 ====

-The code repository will be available at [GitLab](https://gitlab.com/afagarap/kwta-ensemble).
+The source code is available upon request from the author.
+Please contact us through the email address written in our paper.

 ## License